 If wanted, you can resort the list by clicking the desired column header.
-See Sorting a List.
+See Sorting a List (on page 99).

 To make the Event Context Information disappear, click anywhere inside the browser's window.

 The following are placeholders that can be used in custom messages.